-CAUTION: Do not use electric starter for more than 10 seconds.
-A rest period should be observed between the cranking cycles to let electric starter cool down.
+NOTICE Do not use electric starter for more than 10 seconds.
+A rest period of 30 seconds should be observed between the cranking cycles to let electric starter cool down.
 Using electric starter when engine has started could damage electric starter mechanism.

-- Turn key clockwise until starter engages. - Release key immediately when engine has started.
+- Turn kev clockwise until starter engages. - Release key immediately when engine has started.